KYST

-KYST (920 kHz) is a commercial AM radio station licensed to Texas City, Texas.
-It is branded as "Patriot Talk 920" and airs a Conservative Talk radio format.
+KYST (920 AM) is a commercial radio station licensed to Texas City, Texas, United States.
+It is branded as "Patriot Talk 920" and airs a conservative talk format.
 The station is owned by Matthew Velasquez, through licensee Hispanic Broadcasting, Inc.

 The studios and offices are on Southwest Freeway in Houston.
 The transmitter is on 29th Street North in Texas City.